Irish Ecological Association

 The Irish Ecological Association was established in 2016 as a partner organisation to the British Ecological Society.
 It provides a forum for an international group of Irish-based ecologists and professionals interested in ecological science to meet, collaborate and solve ecological problems.
 With a focus on Ireland, the work of the IEA also draws on global themes relevant to ecosystems around the world.
 It is run on an entirely voluntary basis with free membership to the BES and non-BES members alike.

-- Professor Yvonne Buckley (Trinity College Dublin) President
+- Professor Paul Giller (University College Cork) President

 - Professor John Quinn (University College Cork) Vice-President Republic of Ireland

 To join their community, email one of the organisers above, email the Irish Ecological Association (IrishEcologicalAssociation@gmail.com) to be added to their mailing list and follow them on Twitter with @irish_ecology.

 3rd Ecology and Evolution Ireland conference, 7 – 8 January 2021, Cork (virtual)

 The IEA held their first scientific meeting and Annual General Meeting ‘IEA Conference Leaflet 2016‘ on 25 and 26 of November 2016 in Sligo, Ireland.

 2nd Ecology and Evolution Ireland conference, 10-12 January 2019, Galway